What Does GEMSAS Stand For?

 - Add the unit values with the GPA achieved per year — Total (U1 + U2 + U3)

-- And finally, if you were to calculate your GPA for the first year of FTE, then the formula goes: Final-minus-2 year = Divide the total number of P values by the total number of U Values.
+- If you were to calculate your GPA for the first year of FTE, the formula goes: Final-minus-2 year = Divide the total number of P values by the total number of U values.
 (GPA = P/U)

 - Follow the same procedure for Final-minus-1 year and Final year and you will have three GPAs (Final-minus-2 year, Final-minus-1 year, Final year)

-Kindly make a note that each GEMSAS university differs in its GPA calculation.
-Therefore, we recommend you to read your preferenced medical school's eligibility criteria.
+Kindly note that each GEMSAS university differs in its GPA calculation.
+Therefore, we recommend you read your preferenced medical school's eligibility criteria.

 - Unweighted GPA = (Final-minus-2 GPA) + (Final-minus-1 GPA) + (Final GPA)

 Every year, the GAMSAT Consortium provides two testing windows for students to sit the exam.
-For 2024, the first testing window was between 9 - 24 March 2024, and registrations for the GAMSAT September testing period will open during early May 2024.
+For 2026, the first testing window opens in early March 2026, and the September 2026 testing period registration details will be released in due course.

-Kindly note that the GAMSAT scores are valid for four years now, instead of two years previously.
+Kindly note that GAMSAT scores are now valid for four years, instead of the two years previously.
+This means:

-Suppose you have completed your tertiary education from a university that falls under the Automated Results Transfer System (ARTS); in that case, your results will be gathered and uploaded directly into the GEMSAS portal.
+If you have completed your tertiary education from a university that falls under the Automated Results Transfer System (ARTS), your results will be gathered and uploaded directly into the GEMSAS portal.
 This also means you are not required to send a transcript to GEMSAS to have your GPA calculated for selection into your preferenced medical school.

 In contrast, if you completed your tertiary education from a university that does not belong to the ARTS domain, you need to generate original transcripts from your previous institutions and ensure that the academic transcripts are sent directly to GEMSAS.

-Medical School Portfolios are Being Phased Out for 2025 Intake
+Medical School Portfolios Phased Out from 2025 Intake Onwards

-While most Australian medical schools traditionally prioritise academic transcripts and GAMSAT scores in evaluating applicants for medical interviews, both the University of Notre Dame Australia and the University of Wollongong required a portfolio submission, alongside a CASPer test score.
+While most Australian medical schools traditionally prioritised academic transcripts and GAMSAT scores in evaluating applicants for medical interviews, both the University of Notre Dame Australia and the University of Wollongong previously required a portfolio submission alongside a CASPer test score.

-However, there has been a notable shift in the admissions process, where universities for 2025 intake has discontinued the portfolio requirement.
-This change signifies a significant transformation in postgraduate medical admissions across Australia.
+However, there has been a notable and permanent shift in the admissions process.
+From the 2025 intake onwards, all universities have discontinued the portfolio requirement.
+This change signifies a significant transformation in postgraduate medical admissions across Australia, and portfolios will not form any part of the 2027 entry process.

-For more information about these new changes, please read our comprehensive 2025 GEMSAS Guide.
+For more information about these changes, please read our comprehensive 2027 GEMSAS Guide.

 Now that we have established how GEMSAS universities work in coalition, it is essential to understand individual universities' fee structure.
 The allocations for each student will be made based on the following order: CSP, BMP and FEE (where applicable).

-Let us further explore what the CSP, BMP and FEE fee types offer students.
-The Commonwealth Supported Place or the CSP is a scheme undertaken by the Australian Government to support all domestic students financially.
+The Commonwealth Supported Place (CSP) is a scheme undertaken by the Australian Government to support all domestic students financially.
 The Government covers a part of the student's tuition fee as a subsidy and not a loan.
 So if you are a domestic student, you are not required to return the tuition fee and instead must only pay a student contribution amount to the university.

 What are the Application Deadlines for GEMSAS?

-For those applying to Medicine via GEMSAS, applicants must ensure that they take into consideration that GEMSAS applications open in early May 2024 and close on 31 May 2024 at 5pm AEST.
-Supporting documentation such as rurality documents must be emailed no later than 5pm on Monday 17th June 2024.
+For those applying to Medicine via GEMSAS for 2027 entry, applications open in early May 2026 and close on 29 May 2026 at 5pm AEST.

 Are Two Bachelor's Degrees Used To Calculate GEMSAS GPA?